khainn03/Business-Analytics-Customer-Segmentation/README.md

 - Final Result: Combines the results for each segment into a final output table.

 ## Excel Output
 An Excel spreadsheet showcasing the desired output view of the SQL script has been uploaded to the repository.
-You can find it
+You can download it here https://github.com/khainn03/Business-Analytics-Customer-Segmentation/blob/main/Test-Assesment.xlsx